cppandpython/linboot/README.md

 <br>

-linboot — Lock the system
+linboot — Block on system at the MBR or UEFI level

 <br>